Hartman leads No. 20 Wake Forest to 38-10 romp in Gator Bowl

 Rutgers coach Greg Schiano hastily gathered his players from Christmas break and held two practices in a heated bubble before heading south.
 They got in two more in nearby Ponte Vedra Beach this week before taking the field.

-Nonetheless, they looked far from ready to face one of the nation's best offenses.

-Wake Forest averaged a program-best 41.9 points coming into the game, which ranked second in the Atlantic Coast Conference and fifth in the nation.
+They were ready, willing and probably overmatched against the one of the nation’s best offenses.
+When it was over, Schiano raised his fist and saluted the Rutgers faithful who made the long trip to much warmer weather.

+“What we did has never been done before,” Schiano said.
+“This is the hardest week of work that I’ve ever done as a coach, and I’ve done it for 34 years.
+I’ll remember everything it took and all the people who made it possible. … But that was a little bit unhealthy.”

-The Demon Deacons finished with 450 yards.
-They converted 8 of 14 third downs and their lone fourth-down try.
+The Demon Deacons finished with 452 yards, converted 8 of 15 third downs and their lone fourth-down try.
+The offensive show carried them to 11 wins for the first time since 2006, which was their only Atlantic Coast Conference championship.

+“This was a historical season,” coach Dave Clawson said.
+“We’re hopefully part of a debate of what the greatest team is.
+The 2006 team was an incredible team, but the 2021 was a really good team as well.”

+Wake Forest: The Demon Deacons should be among the preseason favorites in the Atlantic Coast Conference next season.
+They could lose as few as six of 22 starters.

-The turning point came in the second quarter, when cornerback Gavin Holmes stepped in front of Noah Vedral's pass to Joshua Youngblood at the goal line and intercepted it.
+The key play came in the second quarter, when Wake Forest cornerback Gavin Holmes stepped in front of Noah Vedral‘s pass to Joshua Youngblood at the goal line and intercepted it.
 Wake led 17-10 at the time and ended up driving for a field goal and a 10-point lead at the break.

 Vedral was one of five players who threw passes for Rutgers.
 He completed 8 of 13 passes for 87 yards and the interception.